Belarusian border crisis hits local Polish business | DW | 06.10.2021

 Few realize there is an ancient Muslim community living in Poland.
 Earning a living mainly from tourism, this community of Tartars, with their two mosques in the far northeast of Poland near the border with Belarus, has suffered due to the state of emergency imposed by Warsaw.

-Poland has extended a 30-day state of emergency imposed in early September in a 3-kilometer wide strip along the border with Belarus for another 60 days.
+Poland has extended a 30-day state of emergency imposed in early September in a 3-kilometer-wide strip along the border with Belarus for another 60 days.
 Nonresident civilians are now prohibited from visiting the area.
-The Polish government said the move is aimed at curbing the number of “irregular crossings” - that is migrants mainly from the Middle East sent over the border by Belarusian authorities.
+The Polish government said the move is aimed at curbing the number of "irregular crossings" — a reference to migrants mainly from the Middle East sent over the border by Belarusian authorities.

-"It is an irony of this cruel situation at the border that many of the people entering Poland are also Muslims," says Artem Graban, a specialist in migration issues in the think tank Polityka Insight in Warsaw.
+"It is an irony of this cruel situation at the border that many of the people entering Poland are also Muslims," says Artem Graban, a specialist in migration issues at Warsaw University.

 "Tourists can't come here and revenues from them are seriously impairing the local people's means of survival," says Graban.

-At the other mosque, in the village of Bohoniki, a few kilometers from Kruszyniany, tourism is still nominally open for business, but things are slow.
-A local restaurant owner DW spoke to on a visit there on October 4 said his takings were down 75% since the state of emergency was declared in September.
+At the other mosque, in the village of Bohoniki, a few kilometers from Kruszyniany, tourism is still nominally open for business — but things are slow.
+A local restaurant owner told DW on October 4 that his takings had been stable, since the state of emergency was declared in September, but mainly because no one could visit neighboring Kruszyniany.
 "We are collecting things for these poor people, clothes and food, blankets, but we are also suffering financially due to fewer tourists," he told DW.

 Dorota Kowalska is another local businesswoman.
 She runs the Siosa Budy guesthouse and restaurant in the small village of Budy about five kilometers from the no-go area.
 She says many tourists from Western Europe have canceled their bookings.